-What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+What are the binding elements of the investment strategy used to select the investments to attain the sustainable investment objective?

-- At least 5% of the net assets must have a sustainable investment objective. - At least 51% of all selected target funds promote environmental and/or social characteristics (Art.
-8) or have a sustainable investment objective (Art.
-9). - At least 51% of all selected target funds pass the qualitative assessment of their sustainability processes conducted by the Investment Adviser.
+- All selected investment funds have a sustainable investment objective. - All selected investment funds pass the qualitative assessment of their sustainability processes conducted by the Investment Adviser.
 The assessment is done by the Manager Selection team in collaboration with dedicated independent ESG specialists.
-The ESG specialists have the final say. - A lower Carbon Intensity of the equity allocation, measured as scope 1 & 2 tons of CO2 equivalents in relation to sales than of the broad market reference benchmark, measured on a look-through basis on the portfolio level. - All selected investment funds are in compliance with the exclusion policy: companies involved in the controversial arms trade (0% revenue threshold); companies that generate more than a specific percentage of their revenues from either arms (10% revenue threshold on producers) or tobacco (5% revenue threshold on producers, 15% revenue threshold on distributors), or nuclear or coalbased energy (10% revenue threshold, unless these companies can demonstrate that they have an exit strategy towards more sustainable energy sources). - All selected investment funds are in compliance with the United Nations Global Compact principles.
+The ESG specialists have the final say. - A positive net alignment (assets aligned with the SDG minus assets misaligned) and higher value than of the broad market reference benchmark in SDG 7 (Affordable and Clean Energy), measured on a look-through basis on the portfolio level. - A positive net alignment (assets aligned with the SDG minus assets misaligned) and higher value than of the broad market reference benchmark in SDG 13 (Climate Action), measured on a look-through basis on the portfolio level. - A lower Carbon Intensity of the equity allocation, measured as scope 1 & 2 tons of CO2 equivalents in relation to sales than of the broad market reference benchmark, measured on a look-through basis on the portfolio level. - All selected investment funds are in compliance with the exclusion policy: companies involved in the controversial arms trade (0% revenue threshold); companies that generate more than a specific percentage of their revenues from either arms (10% revenue threshold on producers) or tobacco (5% revenue threshold on producers, 15% revenue threshold on distributors), or nuclear or coalbased energy (10% revenue threshold, unless these companies can demonstrate that they have an exit strategy towards more sustainable energy sources). - All selected investment funds are in compliance with the United Nations Global Compact principles.